-Up to now, there are some numerical methods can be used to calculate the eigenvalue of the Zakharov-Shabat system.
+Up to now, there are some numerical methods were proposed to calculate the eigenvalues of the Zakharov-Shabat system.
 Boffetta and Osborne developed a numerical algorithm for computing the direct scattering transform for the NLS equation\cite{Boffetta1992}.
 Bronski considered the semi-classical limit of the Zakharov-Shabat eigenvalue problem\cite{Bronski1996}.
-The finite difference method was used to numerically compute the Zakharov-Shabat eigenvalue problem\cite{Burtsev1998,Medvedev}.
-Hill's method can be used to calculate eigenvalues of the Zakharov-Shabat system\cite{Deconinck2006,Trogdon2013}.
-The Fourier collocation method was an effective method to calculate the eigenvalue of the Zakharov-Shabat system\cite{Boyd,yjk}.
+The finite difference method was used to compute the Zakharov-Shabat eigenvalue problem numerically\cite{Burtsev1998,Medvedev}.
+Hill's method can be used to calculate the eigenvalues of the Zakharov-Shabat system\cite{Deconinck2006,Trogdon2013}.
+The Fourier collocation method(FCM) was an effective method to calculate the eigenvalues of the Zakharov-Shabat system\cite{Boyd,yjk}.
 Vasylchenkova et al. summarized several Nonlinear Fourier transform(NFT) methods and compare their quality and performance\cite{VPSC2019}.

-Almost of them need to truncate the calculated interval and divide the calculated interval equally, which will produce the truncation error and reduce the efficiency.
-If the potential function does not decay to zero at infinity or there is no periodic boundary condition, the accuracy is low.
-Although indirect method can calculate the eigenvalue of the Zakharov-Shabat system, but is will cost more computation resource and have low accuracy.

-In this paper, a direct method is proposed to calculate the eigenvalue of the Zakharov-Shabat system.
-Because we use Chebyshev polynomials to appropriate potential function, the boundary condition of the potential function do not have to decays to 0 at infinity.
-Our method does not need to truncate the calculation region and divide the calculation region equally.
+Above methods can be divided into two types: one is the iterative method for the zero point of Jost function, and the other is to solve the matrix eigenvalue problem\cite{Yousefi}.
+Our numerical method belongs to the second type.
+We use Chebyshev polynomials and ${\rm tanh}(ax)$ mapping to extract the key information of the potential function, and then transform the Zakharov-Shabat eigenvalue problem into a matrix eigenvalue problem.

 The summary of this paper is as follows.
-In section \ref{sec_method}, the theoretical knowledge of Chebyshev polynomials is introduced and our numerical method is introduced in detail.
-In section \ref{sec_numerical}, the method is used to calculate the eigenvalue of the Zakharov-Shabat system with Satsuma-Yajima potential, ${\rm sech}(2\epsilon x){\rm e}^{{\rm i}{\rm sech}(2\epsilon x)/\epsilon}$ potential and ${\rm exp}(-{\rm i}x){\rm sech}(x)$ potential.
+In section \ref{sec_method}, the theoretical knowledge of Chebyshev polynomials is presented and our numerical method is presented in detail.
+In section \ref{sec_numerical}, the method is used to calculate the eigenvalues of the Zakharov-Shabat system with the Satsuma-Yajima potential, the ${\rm sech}(2\epsilon x){\rm e}^{{\rm i}{\rm sech}(2\epsilon x)/\epsilon}$ potential and the ${\rm exp}(-{\rm i}x){\rm sech}(x)$ potential.
 The convergence of our method is analyzed.
-Our method has spectral accuracy, and its convergence rate is faster than the Fourier collocation method.
+Our method has spectral accuracy, and its convergence rate is fast.
 Finally, some discussions are given in section \ref{sec_discussion}.